 TFMG LLC and Walnut Hill Media LLC, entities affiliated with the family of Messrs.
 J.S.
 Tisch, A.H.
 Tisch and J.M.
 Tisch, who are the members of our Office of the President, and certain related persons occupy space and utilize certain services and facilities of ours, the cost of which is reimbursed to us.
 In addition, from time to time Messrs.
 Tisch and members of their immediate families have chartered our aircraft for personal travel.
 For the use of our owned aircraft, the charterer pays us at the same rate we charge unaffiliated third parties to charter our aircraft, which rate equals or exceeds our out-of-pocket operating costs.
 For the use of an aircraft in which we hold a fractional interest, the charterer pays us at a rate equal to our incremental cost.
-The total amount reimbursed to us in 2009 in connection with the foregoing was approximately \$940,000.
+The total amount reimbursed to us in 2010 in connection with the foregoing was approximately \$1,019,000.

 Mrs. Joan Tisch, mother of Mr. J.M.
 Tisch, occupies an apartment at the Loews Regency Hotel pursuant to a lease that was approved by our Audit Committee and entered into in 2001.
 The lease became effective upon the death of her late husband, Preston R. Tisch, our former Co-Chairman of the Board, in late 2005.
 The rent is set forth in the lease and adjusts upward each year, beginning in 2007, by an amount equal to the increase in the consumer price index during the prior year.
 Mrs. Tisch separately pays rent for another room at the hotel in an amount that was determined based on an analysis of market rates for comparable extended stay rentals at the hotel.
-Mrs. Tisch paid the hotel an aggregate of approximately \$773,000 for these rentals in 2009.
+Mrs. Tisch paid the hotel an aggregate of approximately \$791,000 for these rentals in 2010.

-Since April 2008, Mr. Alexander Tisch, son of Mr. A.H.
-Tisch, has been employed as a Senior Analyst in the Company's Investment Department.
-Mr. Alexander Tisch, an at-will employee, earned salary and bonus of \$425,000 in 2009 and participated in benefit programs available to salaried employees generally.
+Alexander Tisch, son of Mr. A.H.
+Tisch, is employed as a Director in the Company's Corporate Development Department.
+Mr. Tisch, an at-will employee, earned salary and bonus of \$500,000 in 2010 and participated in benefit programs available to salaried employees generally.
+In January 2011, he was granted 4,000 SARs under our Stock Option Plan having terms identical to those applicable to other employees.

-Walter L. Harris, a director of the Company and Chairman of the Company's Audit Committee, is an executive officer and shareholder of Tanenbaum-Harber.
-Tanenbaum-Harber places insurance business with surety and insurance company subsidiaries of CNA.
-Tanenbaum-Harber earns commissions for the business it writes for CNA in accordance with commission schedules that are standard to CNA brokerage contracts of this type.
-Total commissions earned by Tanenbaum-Harber in 2009 were approximately \$1,760,000.
-In addition, CNA provides certain insurance coverages to Tanenbaum-Harber.
-The 2009 premiums for these items were approximately \$3,000.
+Walter L. Harris, a director of the Company and Chairman of the Company's Audit Committee, is an executive officer of Alliant.
+Alliant, an insurance brokerage firm, provides services to Diamond Offshore and insurance company subsidiaries of CNA.
+Alliant earns commissions for the business it writes for CNA in accordance with commission schedules that are standard to CNA brokerage contracts of this type.
+Total commissions earned by Alliant on business placed with CNA in 2010 were approximately \$2,768,000.
+In addition, Alliant earned revenues of approximately \$767,000 on insurance business placed for Diamond Offshore.